Publications

 Fabio Trovato and Edward P. O’Brien

-Annual Review of Biophysics, 2016
+Annual Review of Biophysics, May 2016

 2. Accurate prediction of cellular co-translational folding indicates proteins can switch from post- to co-translational folding